By Howard Costner

 8 ins x 6 ins (203 mm x 152 mm)

 Reproduced under Creative Commons with the kind permission of the National Portrait Gallery (NPG licence 10688).
-This is again undated.
-I think it was probably taken in the nineteen- fifties, so when Greenwood was working on The Trelooe Trilogy.
+This is again undated, but was used on the rear of the dust-wrapper for his novel Down by the Sea in 1956, perhaps suggesting that it was taken in the mid-nineteen- fifties, when Greenwood was working on The Trelooe Trilogy.

 Greenwood’s final novel Saturday Night at the Crown is set entirely in a Manchester pub over the course of a single day, and its urban, wholly working-class setting makes it interestingly comparable to his pre-war fiction.
 It follows the fortunes of the landlord Harry Boothroyd, the barmaid Sally Earnshaw, the cook Maudie, and a number of customers, including the dominant Ada Thorpe and her husband (who does not get the chance to speak for the entire course of the novel), her son Bert Thorpe, and US troops from a nearby base.
 This is a story notably set in a new world of 1950s working-class prosperity.
 Some of the younger characters, such as Bert Thorpe, work in the thriving successor to Love on the Dole’s Marlowe’s works and are seen as able to live much fuller lives than their parents and grand-parents, including through access to the new popular medium of television.
 For further detail see: Walter Greenwood’s Other Books